 I can only imagine what travellers two thousand years ago must have thought when they came across this image for the first time!

 And here of course, we reach the Treasury, carved into the sandstone rock face.
 Contrary to what you think you know about the Treasury from Indiana Jones, there are no secret passages or doorways inside.
-I know, I was bummed about it too.

 The Nabataeans had no issues with borrowing different architectural styles from other cultures.
 When we were there, our guide told us that the belief was that by incorporating all of these elements into their buildings, the Nabataeans were telling traders from all regions that they were welcome here, and gave them a little reminder of home at the same time.